aymenfurter/github-copilot-advanced-labs/lab5-ai-sdlc/README.md

 ### Design Architecture
 **Azure Copilot Extension + Copilot Chat:**

-"Use Azure Docs to compare Azure Service Bus Queue vs Event Grid for processing sequential insurance claims, focusing on reliability and ordered delivery."

-"Which would be a better fit for implementing this user story?"
+"Use Azure Docs to compare Azure Service Bus Queue vs Event Grid for processing sequential insurance claims, focusing on reliability and ordered delivery.
+Which would be a better fit for implementing this user story?"

 "OK - Please edit the work item in Azure DevOps to reflect this design decision."